idiap/bob/doc/Overview.rst

 Performance evaluation
 ----------------------

 A module of the library is dedicated to performance evaluation.
-Computation of false alarm and false rejection rate, equal error rate are supported as well as the generation of ROC, DET or EPC curves.
+This includes the computation of false alarm and false rejection rates, equal error rates as well as the generation of plots such as ROCs, DETs or EPC curves.

 .. include:: links.rst